thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 There is an important difference, though: the asterisk syntax evaluates expressions on selected objects rather than on the whole context variables map.
-This is, unless a selection has not been yet performed, in which case the dollar and the asterisk syntaxes do exactly the same.
+This is: as long as there is no selected object, the dollar and the asterisk syntaxes do exactly the same.

 And what is that object selection thing?
 A `th:object` attribute.
 Let's use it in our user profile (`userprofile.html`) page: